retrohacker/isDev/README.md

 A simple little utility for checking if you are in a development environment.

-The speicification can be found in the mocha tests, but gist is this:
+The specification can be found in the mocha tests, but the gist is this:

 *NODE_ENV value:*
 * Development environment: